nyombs/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)

-Interval that contains the maximum numbr of steps:
+Interval that contains the maximum number of steps:

 ```r
 FiveMinMaxInterval <- stepsBy5MinInterval[which.max(stepsBy5MinInterval$mean), 1]